coverclock/com-diag-hazer/README.md

 ## Running Tumbleweed for Differential GNSS

-On the router, which must have a static IP address or a usable Dynamic DNS (DDNS) address:
+On the router, which is on my LAN but must have a static IP address or a usable Dynamic DNS (DDNS) address that can be reached through my firewall:

     > cd ~/src/com-diag-hazer/Hazer
     > . out/host/bin/setup
     > router :tumbleweed &
     > tail -f out/host/log/router.err

-On the base station, which is on my LAN:
+On the base station, which is on my LAN (but could be on the WAN, changing the hostname through which the router is address):

     > cd ~/src/com-diag-hazer/Hazer
     > . out/host/bin/setup